Blogs >trip-to-india-everything-you-need-to-know-before-you-go

 Your Pre-Travel Checklist

-• Passport Check: Your US passport must be valid for at least six months from your date of arrival and have at least two blank pages for the immigration stamps.
+Your US passport must be valid for at least six months beyond your arrival date in India and have two blank pages available for immigration stamps.

 Health and Safety Precautions